Surface Water Management District

-Other advantages to the program is the ability to set rates according to community needs.
+Other advantages to the program are the ability to set rates according to community needs.
 The Surface Water Management District is overseen by the County Engineer, County Executive, and County Council.
 County Council is able to set rates with community input, providing earmarked funds for local and regional storm water improvements.
 Administrative costs to the program are low, with the Surface Water Management District utilizing existing county employees to implement and oversee the program.

 All money collected within a political subdivision is used to benefit that political subdivision.
 The Surface Water Management District can also perform projects beyond its limits utilizing existing provisions in the Ohio Revised Code in the event a storm water control project in a neighboring community would benefit a participating community.
 ORC Sections 6131, 6133, and 6137 define the procedure for construction and maintenance of these projects.